-Our credit-oriented funds, CLOs, credit-focused separately managed accounts and publicly registered debt-focused investment companies are managed by our subsidiary, GSO Capital Partners ("GSO"), which we acquired in March 2008.
-GSO is a major participant in the leveraged finance markets with \$31.0 billion of assets under management as of December 31, 2010, or 24% of our total assets under management.
-Our credit-oriented businesses have 80 investment professionals and offices in New York, London and Houston.
+Our credit-oriented funds, CLOs, credit-focused separately managed accounts and publicly registered debt-focused investment companies are managed by our subsidiary, GSO.
+GSO is a major participant in the leveraged finance markets with \$37.0 billion of assets under management as of December 31, 2011, or 22% of our total assets under management.
+Our credit-oriented businesses have 92 investment professionals and offices in New York, London and Houston.
 The credit-oriented funds we manage or advise include senior credit-oriented funds, distressed debt funds, mezzanine funds and general credit-oriented funds focused on the leveraged finance marketplace.
-In addition, GSO manages a number of credit-oriented separately managed accounts and publicly registered investment management companies.
+In addition, GSO manages a number of credit-oriented separately managed accounts and publicly registered investment companies.
 These vehicles have investment portfolios comprised of loans and securities spread across the capital structure, including senior debt, subordinated debt, preferred stock and common equity.
 GSO may utilize leverage in connection with the investments the credit-oriented funds, separately managed accounts or investment companies make.
-In addition, GSO manages 34 separate CLOs and with total assets under management of \$16.0 billion focused primarily on senior secured debt issued by a diverse universe of non-investment grade companies.
+In addition, GSO manages 37 separate CLOs as of December 31, 2011 with total assets under management of \$16.1 billion focused primarily on senior secured debt issued by a diverse universe of non-investment grade companies.